 Again the 8th Step is the preparatory one where the person makes a list of all those people that have been wronged including oneself and, again, becoming willing to follow through with making amends.
 The 9th Step is actually making amends in a responsible and thoughtful way.
 This set of Steps addresses head-on, the resolution of guilt and shame.
 After doing these Steps and the 4th and 5th ones, most accumulated bad feelings are resolved and for the first time for many, there is a feeling of comfort and joy.
 There will usually be a noticeable change in emotion and guilt-driven behavior and thinking with a corresponding shift in outlook and perspectives.

 Step 10: This is a tool to make sure that steps 3 through 9 are continually practiced which will keep the emotional gut from accumulating new crap.

 ©2015, rev. 2019, Jason Wittman, MPS, CATC-IV, ILAADC

-Jason Wittman, MPS, LAADC, CATC-IV (aka Successful People’s Secret Weapon) has been in private practice as a Counselor and Coach for over 40 years.
+Jason Wittman, MPS, LAADC, CATC-IV (aka Successful People’s Secret Weapon) is the former Executive Director of Los Angeles Youth Supportive Services, Inc. ( http://www.la-youth.org ) and has had a private practice as a Counselor and Coach for over 40 years.
 His practice, http://Stage2Recovery.com focuses on coaching and advising business and professional clients, who are recovering from alcoholism and addictions, to work and live at their exquisite best.
-He is a Certified, Level IV, Addictions Counselor ( CAADE #155970-IV ) a Licensed Advanced Alcohol & Drug Counselor (LR01700815) and an Internationally Certified Clinical Supervisor.
-He is also a Certified Hypnotherapist and a Certified Practitioner of Neuro Linguistic Programming (NLP).
+He is an expert on teaching and coaching the “getting-on-living,” self-esteem building and spirituality parts of recovery.
+He has his master’s degree from Cornell University in counseling-psychology and is certified as a drug & alcohol counselor, a clinical hypnotherapist and a practitioner of Neuro-Linguistic Programming (NLP).
 He can be contacted at email@example.com or